algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 $$

 There are plenty of different strategies you could use to do this, and no one strategy is better than the rest.
-Personally, I usually try to multiply each row in the matrix by different values and add rows together until the first column is all the same value, and then I subtract the first row from all subsequent rows.
+One method is to subtract a multiple of the top row from subsequent rows below it such that all values beneath the pivot value are zero.
-I then do the same thing for the following columns.
+This process might be easier if you swap some rows around first and can be performed for each pivot.

 After you get an upper triangular matrix, the next step is diagonalizing to create the reduced row echelon form.
 In other words, we do the following: